krwenholz/math-cs-UPS/README.md

 TODO: Discuss the pages you can edit from WordPress

 TODO: Discuss the pages you need to edit PHP for
+TODO: How do you update the theme?
+EXPLICITLY (buttons and such)

 # Some Implementation Details
 TODO: Discuss the use of Bones